OfflineIMAP/offlineimap.github.io/_posts/2016-02-12-debian-upgrade-from-jessie-to-stretch.md

 {% assign visible_name_commit = "https://github.com/OfflineIMAP/offlineimap/commit/6b2ec956cfe8e356d3ffd54eee34773deb73279f" %}
 {% assign FAQ152 = "http://docs.offlineimap.org/en/latest/FAQ.html#id32" %}

 While upgrading my Debian machine from jessie to stretch, offlineimap was upgraded from 6.3.4 to 6.6.1 and it had a unexpected effect in my case.

 <!--more-->

 ## Initial configuration and decision to upgrade

-I saw the big warning in the Debian NEWS file about the "nametrans" change :
+I saw the big warning in the Debian NEWS file about the "nametrans" change:

       Reverse nametrans
         +++++++++++++++++